sarick-story/story-llm-influence-experiment/README.md

 The project uses custom task definitions in `task.py` to tell Kronfluence how to:
 - Calculate losses for the language model
 - Measure influence on model outputs
-- Track specific modules within the model's architecture
+- Track specific modules within the TinyLlama-1b model's architecture

-The implementation focuses on the MLP layers of the GPT-Neo model, which are typically the most influential for language generation tasks.
+The implementation focuses on the MLP layers of the model, which are typically the most influential for language generation tasks.

 ### Visualization Tools